Getting a diagnosis in NYC

 Getting an official diagnosis an adult can be extremely difficult.
 While most members of Autistic Adults NYC are formally diagnosed, many of our members don't have an official diagnosis.

-Read below to learn more about weighing the pros and cons of getting a formal diagnosis, and options in the NYC area.
+Read below to learn more about weighing the pros and cons of getting a formal diagnosis, and to find providers online and in the NYC area.

 Adults Diagnosis: Pros and Cons